DevExpress-Examples/winforms-pivot-split-field-value-cells/Readme.md

 ## Example Overview

 Handle the [CustomFieldValueCells](https://docs.devexpress.com/WindowsForms/DevExpress.XtraPivotGrid.PivotGridControl.CustomFieldValueCells) event and call the event parameter's [Split](https://docs.devexpress.com/CoreLibraries/DevExpress.XtraPivotGrid.PivotCustomFieldValueCellsEventArgsBase-2.Split(Boolean--Predicate-T2---IList-FieldValueSplitData-)) method.
 Cells that should be split are identified by a predicate that returns true for those cells.
-The quantity, size and captions of newly created cells are specified by an array of cell definitions (the FieldValueSplitData objects).
+The quantity, size, and captions of newly created cells are specified by an array of cell definitions (the FieldValueSplitData objects).

 ## Documentation